Richard Halsey Best: Civilian life (1944–2001)

 After his retirement from the Navy, Best moved to Santa Monica, California, where he lived for the rest of his life.
 After discharge from the hospital, Best worked in a small research division of the Douglas Aircraft Corporation.
 This division became part of the Rand Corporation in December 1948, where Best headed the security department until his retirement in March 1975.
-Best wrote the preface to the manual of Battlehawks 1942 flight simulation video game released in 1988 by LucasFilm Games.
+Best wrote the preface to the manual of Battlehawks 1942, a flight simulation video game released in 1988 by LucasFilm Games.

 He died on October 28, 2001, at the age of 91, and was buried at Arlington National Cemetery.

 Best was married to Doris Avis (Albrio) (1914–1968) and had a daughter, a son, a grandson, and a step-daughter.